-It used to be that everybody wanted an indoor porch.
-Now it’s a fire pit.
-Preferably, for me, a modern patio with fire pit.
+It used to be that everybody wanted indoor porches.
+Now it’s fire pits.
+Preferably, fire pits on modern patios.
 Gathering outdoors around fire has a kumbaya feeling that’s a little earthier and less suburban than grilling in one’s obscenely outfitted outdoor kitchen.
 Plus, fire pits are great for making s’mores.

 We bought a very inexpensive portable fire pit last year for the Cape.
 And yes indeed made s’mores.
 The wood burning fire was smokier than we would have preferred, but the kids loved it, and it was the first time we used our patio at night.
 So that’s something.

 These modern patios with fire pits are a bit more upscale than my quaint setup.
 Many of these are actually large, sleek fire tables.
 They remind me of a place we go for cocktails in Florida, the Seagate Hotel.
 Nothing like a fire in Florida.

 Basic woven outdoor furniture sits on a structure with a roof and curtains.
 Off to the side on a terracotta walkway is a circular concrete fire pit.
 I love leafy vines cascade down the back wall.